ProfX66/ShipLootPlus/README.md

 The following are mods either tested to be compatible or not

 ### Incompatible
 - [ShipLoot](https://thunderstore.io/c/lethal-company/p/tinyhoot/ShipLoot/): Since this is basically a full rewrite of ShipLoot, it is not compatible with it.
-This mod will disable itself with a warning in the console stating as such if its found.
+This mod will disable the original ShipLoot if it is found.
 - Likely other mods that add similar HUD elements (at least until I add the custom position and scaling features)

 ### Compatible (Tested by me or the community)